Snuzzn/Illuminate-Web-Upskilling/Week 2/README.md

 This week's exercise is a basic todo list web app.
 This will require DOM manipulation with javascript.
 I recommend watching the following YouTube video to help understand this: https://www.youtube.com/watch?v=y17RuWkWdn8.

+The starter files can be found in the todo-list folder.

 ## Features
 - Display tasks
 - Add a task